 Missouri State Payroll Taxes

 Now that we’re done with federal taxes, let’s look at Missouri state income taxes.
 The first step to calculating payroll in Missouri is applying the state tax rate to each employee’s earnings.
 It’s a progressive income tax, meaning the more money your employees make, the higher the income tax.
-The top tax bracket is 5.9%, although the rate is scheduled to decrease incrementally over the next few years.
+The top tax bracket is 5.4%, which applies to employees who make more than $8,425.00 annually.

 In addition, any residents, as well as anyone who works in St. Louis or Kansas City, must pay a local income tax of 1%.

 Let us handle payroll for you